bertofurth/Seagate-Central-Debian/README.md

     apt-get -y install systemd-timesyncd
     timedatectl set-ntp yes

+### Optional - Update Debian
+Ensure that your system is running the latest Debian software by performing an update using the following commands issued as root

+     apt-get update
+     apt-get dist-upgrade

 ### Optional - Install Debian on backup partitions
 At this stage of the process the active Seagate Central partitions have Debian installed but the backup partitions have the native Seagate Central